yeungon/In-JavaScript-we-trust/README.md

 We have two promises; each takes 5 or 4 seconds to complete the code and returns "hello" (in `promise1`) and "world" (in `promise2`)  in the `resolve` methods, respectively.

 Then we take advantage of the `async` function to chain the two promises to get the result we want.
 As `async` function returns a `promise` so to get the returned value from `async` function, we have to use `then()` method.
-We do not do that here, so that is why we got `Promise { <pending> }`.
+As we do not do that here, then we get `Promise { <pending> }`.

-So does `p2` have to wait and only run after `p1` complete?
-It does not.
-Both `p1` and `p1` run simultaneously in the queue thanks to web API or nodejs API.
+The question is, does `p2` have to wait and only run after `p1` complete?
+It turns out that it does not.
+Both `p1` and `p2` run simultaneously in the task queue thanks to web API or nodejs API (the environments by which JavaScript engine runs).
 So it will not take 9 seconds to finish the code but solely around 5.
+It means `promise1` takes 5 seconds to complete and at the same time, `promise2` reaches the bottom within only 4 seconds.

 That is why A is the correct answer.

+Updated: What happens if `promise2` takes 6 seconds instead of 4 ?
+Well, as `promise2` runs almost at the same time with `promise1`, it will only take 1 second after the `promise1` completes.
+So in total, it takes approximately 6 seconds.

 </p>
 </details>